-In our previous post we talked about how to organize your trip to Istanbul, especially if it is your first time in Turkey.
+In our previous post we talked about how to organize your trip to Istanbul (the practical stuff), especially if it is your first time in Turkey.
 Now comes the fun party: Discover Istanbul!
 Most of the tourists just come and visit the city, what I’m proposing to you is to experience Istanbul, feel, smell and taste it.

-To plan your trip let´s split this post in three parts:
+To help you plan your Istanbul trip let’s split this post into three parts:

 » Where to stay in Istanbul